The Beauty of Taroko: Reception

 This artwork, created by Ma Pai-Shui at the age of ninety, demonstrates his attempt to integrate both Eastern and Western painting styles and techniques.
-On December 17, 2015, it was designated as an important cultural artifact by the Ministry of Culture.
+On December 17, 2015, it was designated as a significant antiquity by the Ministry of Culture.

-Related Public Art
+Related public art

 In 2016, Hualien Xincheng Railway Station adorned its lobby with this artwork through kiln-fired glass decoration, incorporating a dimming system.
 By manipulating the intensity of lighting, it vividly portrays the changing seasons and all-day light and shadow variations of the Taroko Gorge.
 Additionally, in collaboration with Taroko National Park and the National Museum of History, the "Ma Pai-Shui Painted Train" was launched.
 In 2018, Xincheng Station received the "Artistic Creation Award" and the "Environmental Integration Award" at the 6th Public Art Awards organized by the Ministry of Culture.
-The judging committee of the Ministry of Culture expressed that this public art piece, designed based on the painting "Beauty of Taroko Gorge," revives "forgotten masterful techniques and endangered traditional skills" in front of the public.
+The judging committee of the Ministry of Culture expressed that this public art piece, designed based on the painting Beauty of Taroko Gorge, revives "forgotten masterful techniques and endangered traditional skills" in front of the public.